kdouy/Octel-Unpacked/README.md

+# Octel Main Libraries
-# This is not fully unpack because i'm too lazy to make it
+This is not fully unpack because i'm too lazy to make it